top1944/duckuments/docs/atoms_80_fall2017_info/32_class_schedule_TTIC.md

 ## Wednesday, September 27: Duckiebox Ceremony

 Welcome to Duckietown!
-This lecture constitutes the _Duckiebox ceremony_ during which we will distribute your Duckieboxes and ask you to name your yet-to-be built Duckiebots!!!
+This lecture constitutes the _Duckiebox ceremony_ during which we will distribute your Duckieboxes and ask you to name your yet-to-be built Duckiebots!
 We will also discuss logistics related to the course, but we admit that that isn't as exciting.

 ### Lecture Content